-Location in training product Issues to consider Example approaches units should identify the critical tasks to be assessed in the workplace. performed the activities outlined in the performance criteria of this unit during a period of at least 200 hours of massage client consultation work To help RTOs work out how a mandatory workplace requirement could work in practice, you can provide advice on implementation in the CVIG.
+Location in training product Issues to consider Example approaches should identify the critical tasks to be assessed in the workplace.
+To help RTOs work out how a mandatory workplace requirement could work in practice, you can provide advice on implementation in the CVIG.
 This may include guidance on placement arrangements and training program designs that would be suitable to support assessment of the core units in the qualification.
-The qualification description should indicate where conformance with industry licensing or registration requirements has implications for mandatory workplace requirements.
+Qualification description The qualification description should indicate where conformance with industry licensing or registration requirements has implications for mandatory workplace requirements.
 Where industry has specified the inclusion of a period of time in the workplace: To achieve this qualification, the candidate must have completed at least 200 hours of work as detailed in the Assessment Requirements of units of competency.
 Where there are regulatory implications for mandatory workplace requirements: Licensing/registration conditions for entering the industry with this qualification include mandatory workplace requirements.
+Qualification packaging rules For the benefit of training product users, auditors and funding authorities, qualifications that include mandatory workplace requirements should be readily identifiable at the qualification level, without having to read through all component parts (units and prerequisites).
+The packaging rules of a qualification could identify which of the listed units include Clearly identify in the packaging rules those units that contain a mandatory workplace requirement: identify which of the listed units include mandatory workplace requirements.